 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided topic for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided topic for each discussion.
 Each thread is to be at least 250 words, cite at least 2 sources and 1 biblical reference, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.

 Based on the student’s research and findings he or she will create a table / chart recommending at minimum 10 mitigation strategies for various threats or hazards that were examined in your paper.
 Five strategies must be structural in nature and five must be non-structural strategies.
 No written narrative is needed just a complete and thorough table/chart.